fcostin/hybrid_poisson_hmm/README.md

 *	`fit_gamma_dist_to_gamma_mixture`
 *	`fit_batch_gamma_dists_to_gamma_mixtures`
+*	`rough_fit_batch_gamma_dists_to_gamma_mixtures`

-The former function solves a single Gamma mixture approximation problem, while the latter takes a batch of many problems and solves them iteratively.
+The first function solves a single Gamma mixture approximation problem, while the batch functions take a batch of many problems and solves them iteratively.
 For an example of usage of the batched fit, see the test.
 The API for both functions is defined in the `lib/gamma_approx/_gammaapprox.pyx` Cython source file.

+The `rough_` variant of the `fit_batch_` function uses a fixed number of iterations, which accelerates performance but may give lower accuracy results for some inputs.

 ### Description: